arduino/arduino-cloud-cli/README.md

 A file named `arduino-cloud.yaml` will be created in the current working directory.
 Then you should open such file and replace the client and secret placeholders with the value you previously retrieved.

+To create a configuration file in a different folder, use this command:

+`$ iot-cloud-cli config init --dest-dir <destinationFolder>`

+To reset an old configuration file, just overwrite it using this command:

+`$ iot-cloud-cli config init --overwrite`

+Configuration file is supported in two different format: json and yaml.
+Use the `--config-format` to choose it.
+Default is yaml.

+`$ iot-cloud-cli config init --config-format json`

 ## Device provisioning

 When provisioning a device, you can optionally specify the port to which the device is connected to and its fqbn.
 If they are not given, then the first device found will be provisioned.